riverscn/openwrt-dev-container/README.md

 # Introduction
-Build openwrt in a container.
+Build OpenWrt in a container?
+That's simple.

+Explore and develop OpenWrt in a container?
+Don't panic, this is the way.

 # Usage